 Don’t let your ego get in the way on this ridgeline.

-As much as I would have loved to keep scrambling, we did drop down to the Lake Wakatipu side of the ridgeline soon after the 1723 point.
+As much as I would have loved to keep scrambling, we did drop down to the Lake Wakatipu side of the ridgeline below the 1723 point.
 This isn’t an easy descent down some scree, but it was fun.
+You can kind of see a faint trail sometimes.
 Then from there, we continued following the ridgeline but below it on the way to Mount Creighton.

 We were aiming for a small gap we could see close to point 1787.
 This is a point where two ridgelines meet and is close to Mount Creighton.

-Once you see Mount Crichton you can tackle it from a few directions, but we went past the peak along a relatively flat section that features some tarns and came up around the other side.
+Once you see Mount Crichton you can tackle it from a few directions, but go past the peak along a relatively flat section that features some tarns (filter some water if need be) and came up around the other side.
+After a few summits, I think this is the best route.

 a small tarn near the mount crichton summit